Divorce can cause major turbulence in an already complicated time for your teen. Learn more here.

 These dos and don’ts can help guide you.

-Adhering to these dos and don’ts while you’re going through a separation will help you more clearly be able to determine what the best next steps for your marriage will be.
+Adhering to these dos and don’ts while you’re going through a separation will help you more clearly be able to determine what the best next steps will be for your marriage.

 Getting divorced is a big decision.
 Separating before taking such a final step makes sense for many reasons.
 So, before you dive into all the legal, more permanent wranglings of a divorce, keep the following things in mind.